serenity-is/docs/howto/how_to_organize_permission_tree_and_localize_keys.md

 ```

 The keys ending with colon (:), like *Administration:* and *Customer:* corresponds to categories and these are their display texts.

+You need to add texts for categories to invariant language at minimum.
+You may also add to other languages, if you want localization.